ayushgta/faa/002_seating_bull.md

 </look>

-We see that saturday has 2x the number of flights as wednesday (the smallest day), but 3x the number of seats.
-There must be some big planes come in saturday.
-Sunday is also big.
-The other weekdays are also pretty small.
+We see that Saturday has 2x the number of flights as Wednesday, but 3x the number of seats.
+Some big planes must come in Saturdays.
+We can see that Sunday is also big, but weekdays are pretty small.

-#### Add a little seasoning?
+#### How about a little seasoning?

 Vale is a ski resort, right?
-Let's look at flights by week for the whole year.
-Lets pivot the day of week and pivot the month number.
+That means we should see seasonal variation in the flight capacities.
+Let's add in the month number to look at flights for the whole year.
+Test your pivoting skills by applying pivots for the day of week.
+Your results should look like the below:

 <look height="350" width="100%">